 - Advisory firms.
 Financial advice is available from small local firms, national advisory networks, and licenced employees of the big banks.
-Whichever advice provider you choose, the individual adviser should be licenced and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience (see SuperGuide article Seeking advice?
-Financial Advisers Register is a starting point).
+Whichever advice provider you choose, the individual adviser should be licenced and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience (see SuperGuide article Super advice: How to find a suitable financial adviser).
 Again, note that only a handful of financial advisers satisfy the ‘independence’ definition when providing advice (for more information on independence, see SuperGuide article Help!
 How can we find independent financial advice?

 Reminder: Every licenced financial adviser must act in the client’s best interest, provide appropriate advice, and not accept conflicted forms of remuneration.

 Note: Accountants can provide tax-related advice (assuming they are registered tax agents), and certain types of financial guidance (such as broad asset allocation advice and SMSF administration and compliance services).
 If an accountant is going to provide you with limited or full financial advice, or SMSF product advice, then an Australian Financial Services licence is required.
 For more information on SMSF advice and accountants, see SuperGuide article SMSF advice: Is your accountant allowed to help your fund?

 Step 5: Work out the cost of advice